 Hello and welcome!

-I am a sociologist specializing in climate and environmental justice studies, social movements, sustainable development, gender and social inequalities, and research methods.
+I am a sociologist and Assistant Professor of Environmental Studies at College of Saint Benedict & Saint John’s University (CSBSJU), which occupy traditional homelands of the Dakota and Anishinaabe.
+I use she/her pronouns and specialize in climate and environmental justice, social movements, sustainable development, gender and social inequalities, and research methods.
 I hold a Ph.D. in Sociology with an Interdepartmental Emphasis in Environment and Society from the University of California, Santa Barbara (UCSB).

-My research methodologies incorporate both qualitative and quantities approaches to knowledge creation.
-Using ethnographic methods, I conducted research on Fairtrade floriculture and gender in Ecuador in 2012.
-I interviewed over forty women workers at Nevado Roses about their working conditions and reproductive labor, the work they do to sustain their families outside of their jobs–childcare, housework, subsistence farming.
+My MA research examines working conditions and gender in Ecuadorian Fairtrade floriculture.
+I interviewed women workers at Nevado Roses and concluded that Fairtrade should enhance support for women workers and their reproductive labor (childcare, subsistence gardening, housework).
 This work is published in Women’s Studies International Forum (2016) and Sage Research Methods Cases (2013).
-I have also employed ethnographic methods for research with youth climate justice activists at the 2013 UN climate summit in Poland.
-Using quantitative techniques, I examined the intergenerational transmission of care occupations in a co-authored paper with Maria Charles and Paula England that appears in Sociological Science (2015).
+Using quantitative research methods, I have also examined the intergenerational transmission of care occupations with Maria Charles and Paula England in a paper that appears in Sociological Science (2015).

-I have taught Feminist Climate Justice (new course co-designed with Sarah Jane Pinkerton) collaborated with the Climate Justice Project to publicize the insights of the global youth climate justice movement, and strive to be a publicly engaged scholar activist, having written pieces in The Feminist Wire and news outlets in my communities.
+I strive to be a publicly engaged scholar activist, having written in the CSBSJU student newspaper The Record, The Feminist Wire, and news outlets in my communities.
 Raised in Idaho, I love being outside and working to ensure that all people enjoy a healthy and beautiful environment now, and in the future.
-I am a core member of the Climate Justice Project and enjoy mountain biking, running, and good food with friends and family.
+I enjoy mountain biking, running with my dogs, and good food with friends and family.

-To get in touch, please email me: corriegrosse at gmail.com
+To get in touch, please email me: cgrosse001 at csbsju.edu